invisiblecarry/protonmailgenerator/README.md

 be sure to click nothing while the script is running otherwise you could interfere with it! when finished you can find the mail and password in the accLog.txt enjoy!

-#### EXCUSES:
-My first python code ever kinda bad but it works.
-Rn I am working on a selenium version of this because using the webbrowser and pyautogui is really bad for this usecase ig.